How To Choose A Surfboard?

 If you are unsure which size surfboard is right for you – read our article about it: How To Calculate The Surfboard Volume

 What is the surfboard volume?
-Volume is the amount of foam the surfboard occupies.
+Volume is the amount of space the surfboard occupies.
 Volume is measured in cubic liters.
 Many beginners tend to choose the board mainly by the number of liters which is ultimately not the right thing to do.
-It’s best to choose a surfboard primarily by its shape (design or type), then dimensions and after that the volume.
+It’s best to choose a surfboard primarily by its shape (design or type), then volume and the length etc.

 Why are the liters not as the primary factor when choosing a surfboard?
 For example, the “sweet spot” for each rider is +/- 5 liters or so.
 It’s better to have the right size dimensions and type of surfboard than having a wrong type of board with the correct amount of liters.